Sedose/GoDeLin/Readme.md

 # GoDeLin 🚀

-### Bringing Kotlin's Expressiveness to Go
+### Bringing Kotlin's std lib expressiveness to Go

-Welcome to GoDeLin, the Go library inspired by Kotlin standard library.
+- GoDeLin is a Go library inspired by Kotlin standard library.

-GoDeLin helps you write expressive, declarative Go code.
+- GoDeLin helps you write expressive, declarative Go code.

-📖 **Overview**
-GoDeLin transforms Go into a more expressive language with Kotlin-inspired utility functions for slices, maps, and collections.

-With GoDeLin, you can:

-- Write clear, expressive code using functions like `All`, `Any`, `GroupBy`, `Chunked`, `Distinct`, `Filter`, `Map`, `FlatMap`, and more.
-- Replace repetitive `loops` and `ifs` with declarative operations.

-**Declarative Syntax:**
-Chain operations in a functional style.

-**Test-Driven Quality:**
-Comprehensive test suite ensures reliability (see `slice_test.go`).

-**Optimized for Go:**
-Functions are crafted for performance using efficient algorithms.
+- The goal is to complement Go, not to provide alternative to things that are effectively covered by the Go standard library.

 📦 **Installation**
 To add GoDeLin to your project: